RSE-Sheffield/RSE-Sheffield.github.io/_project_descriptions/brc.md

     make the computational aspects of the workflows more robust and reproducible (such as training in software version control using Git and GitHub).

+In general, many contributions have been around data storage/management/governance and making analysis of that data more robust/reproducible, with this focus resulting in part from the high high cost (in terms of time and money) per data point in this study.

 [brc]: http://sheffieldbrc.nihr.ac.uk/
 [insigneo]: https://insigneo.org/